linkerd/website/linkerd.io/content/2-edge/tasks/configuring-timeouts.md

 When the [GEP-1742](https://gateway-api.sigs.k8s.io/geps/gep-1742/) timeout fields are added to the upstream resource definition, Linkerd will support timeout configuration for HTTPRoutes with both API groups.

+See [the HTTPRoute reference
+documentation](../../reference/httproute/#linkerd-and-gateway-api-httproutes)
+for details on the two versions of the HTTPRoute resource.
 {{< /warning >}}

 Each [rule](../../reference/httproute/#httprouterule) in an [HTTPRoute] may